yzhphy/NeatIBP/README.md

 ## Dependencies
 ### Singular
 Singular is a computer algebra system for polynomial computations.
-Link:
+You can install it from the following link:

 https://www.singular.uni-kl.de/
 ### SpaSM
 SpaSM is a C library developed to perform sparse gaussian elimination modulo a small prime p.
-Link:
+You can install it from the following link:

 https://github.com/cbouilla/spasm

 ## Installation of NeatIBP
 After installing Singular, you can install NeatIBP by